- Home

 Grade 9-12

-View on concept mapThe vertex form of a quadratic function is f(x) = a(x - h)^2 + k, where (h, k) is the vertex of the parabola and a determines its width and direction.
+View on concept mapA quadratic written as f(x) = a(x - h)^2 + k, where the vertex (h, k) is directly readable from the formula.
 Vertex form lets you read the maximum or minimum value of a quadratic instantly, which is critical for optimization problems in physics and business.

 This concept is covered in depth in our quadratic vertex form explained, with worked examples, practice problems, and common mistakes.